Sarohia94/-Project-4-Baking-Blog/TESTING.md

 ## Manual Testing

-The Website was tested on Samsung internet, Google Chrome, Firefox and Safari browsers.
+The Website was tested on Samsung internet, Google Chrome and Firefox browsers.
 No functionality issues were noted.

-There is a styling issue with the comment/like count on smaller screens which I was unable to fix due to time constraints but again functionality is ok.
+There were two styling issues identified following these test, a known bug and a resolved bug.
+Please see issues.

 See below tests carried out over different browsers and devices.
 Responsive design was also checked throughout all stages of development using Chrome developer tools through inspect.

-* Tested website on mobile with [Chrome](docs/testing/manualtesting/chrome-mobile.jpg) & [Samsung internet](docs/testing/manualtesting/samsunginternet-mobile.jpg)
+* Tested website on mobile with [Chrome](docs/testing/manualtesting/chrome_mobile.jpg) & [Samsung internet](docs/testing/manualtesting/samsunginternet_mobile.jpg)
-* Tested on laptop with [Microsoft Edge](docs/testing/manualtesting/microsoftedge-laptop.png) and desktop with [Firefox](docs/testing/manualtesting/firefox-desktop.png).
+* Tested on laptop with [Microsoft Edge](docs/testing/manualtesting/microsoftedge_laptop.png) and desktop with [Firefox](docs/testing/manualtesting/firefox_desktop.png).

 - - -